Calvyn-Van-Wyngaardt/TVMC-On-RTOS-Extension/README.md

 STATE EXPLORATION TRACE: In the cases when the output is Not Sched, this file stores the counter example trace.

+## Testing
+Tasksets were generated using the [real-time-task-generator-framework](https://github.com/porya-gohary/real-time-task-generator-framework), implementing the UUnifast algorithm.

 ## Disclaimer
 ###### This project is an extension of [Madoda Nxumalo's](https://github.com/MadodaNxumalo) original project, called [TVMC-On-RTOS](https://github.com/MadodaNxumalo/TVMC-On-RTOS).
 This repository was created as part of a research effort to extend the tool's capabilities by including preemption and recurring tasks.